Find Grad Schools

 100% Women

 Tufts University comes in at #6 on our list of the most popular colleges offering master's degrees in other public admin.
-The average in-state tuition for full-time undergraduates is $61,646 per year, while in-state graduate students, on average, pay $54,196 per year.
-During the 2020-2021 academic year, 12 people received their master's degree in other public admin from Tufts.
-Of these students, 100% were women and 25% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $63,804 per year, while in-state graduate students, on average, pay $54,196 per year.
+During the most recent year for which we have data, 12 people received their master's degree in other public admin from Tufts.
+About 100% of this group were women, and 15% were students from an underrepresented racial-ethnic group.

 #8